kfutak/kfutak.github.io/README.md

 Open the Windows PowerShell in admin mode.

-Check the session execution policy: Get-ExecutionPolicy.
+Check the session execution policy: Get-ExecutionPolicy

 Change the session execution from Restricted: Set-ExecutionPolicy Bypass -Scope Process -Force